 TUESDAY AFTERNOON GAME FREE HAND REVIEWS

 Don’t miss the Tuesday Post Game Hand Analysis presented free by Alan Gailfus.
 The discussion is geared to all levels and Alan will answer your specific questions.

 We averaged eight tables during the first four weeks of August at our Thursday Afternoon Non-Life Masters Game.
 Non-Life Masters please come play in our Thursday Afternoon Non-Life Master game.
 If you commit to playing at our club on Thursdays and invite your friends to play, we will be able to sustain the Thursday NLM Game.
 If you come to play in the Thursday NLM game and we don’t have at least three tables, you can play in the open game for half price.

 FRIDAY NIGHT BRIDGE

 Please join us and invite your friends to play on September 27th, for our next Friday Night Social and Duplicate Bridge Potluck.
 Enjoy a great atmosphere, very tasty food, socialize, laugh a lot and manage to play fun bridge.
 Players in the Social Game play for five dollars.

 If you would like to write an article to appear in the President’s Message or elsewhere in the SOCBC Newsletter, please contact me.
 I am interested in including fresh ideas, anecdotal experiences and varied perspectives.
-I would like to acknowledge this month’s contributor Janie Matlaf. r
+I cannot thank Janie Matlaf enough for all she does for SOCBC and again would like to acknowledge her contribution to the President’s Message.